Ravisai1/Ravisai1/README.md

-- 👋 Hi, I’m @Ravisai karicharla
-- 👀 I’m interested in ...webdevelopment
-- 🌱 I’m currently learning ...React
-- 💞️ I’m looking to collaborate on ...
+👋 I'm a passionate software developer focused on Frontend development.
+🔨 Working with JavaScript, HTML, CSS, and Angular.
+🌱 Currently studying MCA and always eager to learn new technologies.
-- 📫 How to reach me ...ravisai665@gmail.com
+📫 How to reach me ...ravisai665@gmail.com

 <!---
 Ravisai1/Ravisai1 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.